The Macroeconomic Effects of Corporate Tax Reforms: Modeling Details

 \subsubsection{TCJA-17}

 To calibrate $\delta^{\pi}$ in 2017, I build on \cite{zwick2017}.
-I start from their cross-sectoral average of the investment-weighted PDV of MACRS depreciation rules.
-They estimate a PDV for this object of $0.879$.
-I then add an existing $50\%$ bonus depreciation and compute the new PDV as follows:
+I start from their cross-sectoral average of the investment-weighted PDV of MACRS depreciation rules and add bonus depreciation: they estimate a present discounted value of deductions of $0.879$ to which I add an existing $50\%$ bonus depreciation.
+The resulting present discounted value is given by